julien-sarazin/idylle/docs/docs/dependencies.md

 ##### offset parameter

+!!! tips
-> use `offset` to skip a number of entries from the results, it must be an integer between 0 and +∞
+    use `offset` to skip a number of entries from the results, it must be an integer between 0 and +∞

 ```json
 {